Jakub-Ignatowicz/StockQuotesAPI/README.md

 ## API Routes and Example Usage

-For example usage of this API you can clone this repo and go to route /api-docs/index.html or just check out it right here:
+For example usage of this API you can clone this repo and go to route /api-docs/index.html or just check out it right here: [docs](https://whale-app-llbtw.ondigitalocean.app/api-docs/index.html)

+Remember to change server to Production while working on my deployed docs

 ## Concurrency

-I can't find any edge case that would break this API.
-To my knowledge, when updated stock quotes come in, their prices aren't added to anything else.
-So the only possible race condition is that some data will be overwritten when many users are using the same endpoint.
-For example, a name might be changed to a different one in a fraction of a second.
-But I can't find a good solution to this problem.
-If you meant that prices can be added to, then simple optimistic locking would do the trick.
+Handling concurrency for every model with optimistic locking what you can see in "concurrency" section of each model spec file

+##  ERD

+You can find ERD for database in the db directory

 ## Dependencies